 Are we missing something that would make St. John’s more accessible?
 Your suggestions are welcome!
 Speak with our pastors or someone on church council.

 Safety/Security Preparedness at St. John’s

 We have learned from the news that even places of worship are not exempt from the kind of tragedy set in motion by someone determined to create havoc and destruction.
 St. John’s Emergency Preparedness Task Force was formed with the reality of being prepared for situations we pray will never happen here.
 The task force is made up of 20 people who sit in different locations in our Sanctuary on a Sunday morning, who worship at different services, come from a variety of backgrounds (military, healthcare professionals, teachers, emergency responders, etc.) and who understand the importance of creating a space in which compassion for others and a careful vigilance regarding our surroundings are both important.

-Our task force will meet with local law enforcement officers and devise a safety plan.
+Our task force met with local law enforcement officers and devised a safety plan (posted above).
 There will be opportunities for all members to learn what each of us can do to better plan for the unthinkable.
 Our goal is not to alarm anyone, but a plan to work together to make our church a place where all who come here to worship can feel safe and focus on what matters most as we gather to worship and do God’s work.
 Please know that St. John’s is on top of this important matter, and may we all be looking out for one another!

 On weekdays, when the Montessori School is in session in our building, our main doors are locked, and there is a buzzer system at the ramp door connected to our nearby church office to only admit visitors with specific business at St. John’s.